kandelvijaya/website/content/post/fp-functor.md

 var output: [Int] = []
 for n in [1,2,3,4] {
-    let applied = id(n)  // this `id` just returns what it was passed ouput.append(applied)
+    let applied = id(n)  // this `id` just returns what it was passed output.append(applied)
 }
 ```

-2. Composing two functions and then mapping the resulting function over a Functor should be the same as first mapping one function onver the functor and then mapping the other one.
+2. Composing two functions and then mapping the resulting function over a Functor should be the same as first mapping one function over the functor and then mapping the other one.

 Before we can state and prove this law in swift, we need a function composition operator.